• Home

 </form>

 This matters because the form includes CSRF protection by default.
 Rails is protecting your app from cross-site request forgery attacks without you having to think about it.
-That's one of the beautiful things about using button_to for actions, security baked right in.
+That's one of the beautiful things about using button_to for actions: security is baked right in.

 3. UX & Styling — Look and Feel